Jacob Bancks: Early life

-His parents were Lawrence Bengston Bancks of Stockholm, commissioner of customs, and his wife Christina.
-He came to England in 1681 as a diplomat; he was secretary to the Swedish resident of the time in London, who was his uncle.
-The resident's name, Johan Barckman (Hans Barikman) Leijonberg, is usually Anglicised as James Barkman Leyenburg; it is also given as John Birkman, Count of Lezenburgh.
+His parents were Lawrence Bengston Bancks of Stockholm, a customs commissioner, and his wife Christina.
+He arrived in England in 1681 as a diplomat and served as secretary to his uncle, Johan Barckman (Hans Barikman) Leijonberg, the Swedish resident in London at that time.
+The resident's name is often Anglicized as James Barkman Leyenburg, but it is also mentioned as John Birkman, Count of Lezenburgh.

 Naval officer

 Bancks joined the Royal Navy in 1681.
-In 1690 he served at the Battle of Beachy Head, taking over from his wounded captain.
-Bancks himself had a commission as captain shortly after the battle; he commanded HMS Cambridge in September 1690.
-In the same year he bought Hall Place, Berkshire.
+In 1690, he participated in the Battle of Beachy Head, where he took over command from his wounded captain.
+Shortly after the battle, Bancks received a commission as captain and assumed command of HMS Cambridge in September 1690.
+During the same year, he purchased Hall Place in Berkshire.

-As captain of HMS Phoenix in 1692, Bancks was off the coast of Spain when he was driven ashore on 12 April by a superior French naval force.
-The Phoenix was burnt, to prevent its capture.
-He was captain in HMS Carlisle in 1693.
+In 1692, as captain of HMS Phoenix, Bancks was off the coast of Spain when his ship was forced ashore on 12 April by a more powerful French naval force.
+To prevent the ship from being captured, The Phoenix was set on fire.
+Bancks served as captain of HMS Carlisle in 1693.
 He was on half pay from 1696, or from the conclusion of the Treaty of Ryswick (end 1697).
 He was knighted in 1698, as captain of HMS Russell, which he had commanded since 1696.